-You can see in the Word Count Per Scene graph below, that scene 2 in chapter 3 is over 6000 words long.
-The other scenes in the novel are all under 2000 words.
+You can see in the Word Count Per Scene graph below, that scene 5 is over 3000 words long.
+The other scenes in the novel are all under 1800 words.
 I discovered this during my story edit of DESCENT (my first novel).

 This was a scene early in the novel where my main protagonist, Kalin Thompson, moves to Stone Mountain Resort.
 In great detail, the scene described Kalin moving into her new apartment.
 After I looked at the word count, I realized I’d written the scene to give the reader a feel for resort life.
 Nothing much happened in the scene to move the plot forward.